 Monolithic Kernel

-Single-address-space kernel in C targeting x86_64 long mode.
-Higher-half mapping at 0xFFFFFFFF80000000.
+Single-address-space kernel in C targeting x86_64 long mode and AArch64.
+Higher-half mapping (0xFFFFFFFF80000000 on x86, 0xFFFF000000000000 on ARM).
 4-level paging, bitmap PMM, kernel virtual allocator, per-process VMAs with copy-on-write fork.
+One shared VFS, scheduler, syscall table, and Rust capability core across both arches.

 Full Network Stack